oracle-quickstart/oci-kubernetes-monitoring/README.md

 ##### fluentd-daemonset.yaml

-- This file has all the necessary resources to deploy to run the Fluentd docker image as Daemonset.
+- This file has all the necessary resources required to deploy and run the Fluentd docker image as Daemonset.
 - Inline comments are available in the file describing each of the fields/sections.
 - Make sure to replace the fields with actual values before deploying.
 - At minimum, <IMAGE_URL>, <OCI_LOGGING_ANALYTICS_LOG_GROUP_ID>, <OCI_TENANCY_NAMESPACE> needs to be updated.
-- It is recommended to update, <KUBERNETES_CLUSTER_OCID>,<KUBERNETES_CLUSTER_NAME> too tag all the logs with corresponding Kubernetes cluster at Logging Analytics.
+- It is recommended to update <KUBERNETES_CLUSTER_OCID>,<KUBERNETES_CLUSTER_NAME> too, to tag all the logs processed with corresponding Kubernetes cluster at Logging Analytics.

 ##### secrets.yaml (Optional)

 - At present, InstancePrincipal and OCI Config File (UserPrincipal) based Auth/AuthZ are supported for Fluentd to talk to OCI Logging Analytics APIs.
 - We recommend to use InstancePrincipal based AuthZ for OKE and all clusters which are running on OCI VMs and that is the default auth type configured.
 - Applying this file is not required when using InstancePrincipal based auth type.
-- You need to modify this file to fill out the values under config section with appropriate values.
+- When config file based Authz is used, modify this file to fill out the values under config section with appropriate values.

 ##### Commands Reference